vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 97

 insignia of Royalty) in their hands.
-Seated on it (the Lotus) is Šesha, the Seat of Supreme Wisdom and Strength.
-20 Over (Šesha) is the Great Being who is beyond speech.
+Seated on it (the Lotus) is Śesha, the Seat of Supreme Wisdom and Strength.
+20 Over (Śesha) is the Great Being who is beyond speech.

 Thus (the subject of) Nitya-Vibhuti or the Spiritual Universe has been treated.